OpenLane-V2: A Topology Reasoning Benchmark for Unified 3D HD Mapping

-The sensor setups differ as the included image data is collected from different sources.
-As a result, the dataset is divided into two subsets, namely $subset\_A$ and $subset\_B$.
-The $subset\_A$ contains images from 7 cameras in the resolution (height $\times$ width) of 1550 $\times$ 2048, in which the front-view images are transposed as 2048 $\times$ 1550 to improve the vertical FOV, while all images in $subset\_B$ are from 6 cameras and in the resolution of 900 $\times$ 1600.
-Despite the difference in camera settings, images in a single frame cover the fully panoramic FOV (\cref{fig:openlanev2:annotation:example}).
-We unify setups into the same format for all possible fields, such as the coordinate system.
-All coordinate systems are right-handed such that for ego coordinate (\cref{fig:dataset:coord}), the x-axis is positive forwards, the y-axis is positive to the left, and the z-axis is positive upwards.
-Camera intrinsics, extrinsic, and 6-DOF ego-vehicle pose in the global coordinate system are provided.
+As camera-centric methods attract a large amount of attention in academia and industry, we incorporate multi-view images from original datasets.
+Due to differences in sensor setups, whereby image data is independently collected in Argoverse 2~\citep{wilson2023argoverse2} and nuScenes~\citep{caesar2020nuscenes}, we divide the proposed dataset into $subset\_A$ and $subset\_B$ respectively, as described in \cref{tab:dataset:statistic}.
+The $subset\_A$ comprises scenes from six cities: Austin (3.1\%), Detroit (11.7\%), Miami (35.4\%), Pittsburgh (35.0\%), Palo Alto (2.2\%), and Washington D.C.
+(12.6\%), while the $subset\_B$ is collected from two cities: Boston (55.0\%) and Singapore (45.0\%).
+The $subset\_A$ includes 3.0\% night scenes and 1.1\% rain scenes, while the $subset\_B$ includes 11.7\% night scenes and 17.4\% rain scenes.
+Despite discrepancies in camera settings, the coordinate system is unified and right-handed.
+For ego coordinate, the x-axis is positive forwards, the y-axis is positive to the left, and the z-axis is positive upwards.
+Camera intrinsics, extrinsics, and ego-vehicle poses in the global coordinate system are provided.